-GOVERNOR’S OFFICE NEWS RELEASE: Ige administration strengthens IT program governancePosted on Dec 10, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Ige administration strengthens IT program governancePosted on Dec 10, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Gov. David Y. Ige and Chief Information Officer (CIO) Todd Nacapuy today announced a new, mandatory governance process administered by the CIO-led Office of Enterprise Technology Services (ETS), to ensure success for State of Hawai‘i information technology (IT) programs and projects.